Top Scholarships & Key Resources for Transgender Students

 Eligibility

-Eligible applicants must be enrolled in a program accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
-They must also provide evidence of 3.0 GPA or higher.
+Eligible applicants must be enrolled in a program accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and possess a 3.0 or higher GPA.

 How to Apply